syborg64/Wormhole/README.md

 ## Acknowledgments

 Wormhole is developed by Axel Denis, Julian Scott, Ludovic de Chavagnac, and Arthur Aillet.
-We thank all contributors and testers for their support in making Wormhole a robust and user-friendly solution.
+We thank all contributors and testers for their support in making Wormhole.